cnadler86/micropython-camera-API/README.md

   <do some other stuff>
 print('The frame is available now.
 You can grab the image by the capture method =)')
 ```

-This enables the possibility to create async applications
+This gives you the possibility of creating an asynchronous application

-### Additional methods
+### Additional methods and examples

 Here are just a few examples: